lindell/multi-gitter/README.md

   -m, --commit-message string   The commit message.
 Will default to title + body if none is set.
-  -C, --concurrent int          The maximum number of concurrent runs (default 1) -d, --dry-run                 Run without pushing changes or creating pull requests -M, --max-reviewers int       If this value is set, reviewers will be randomized -b, --pr-body string          The body of the commit message.
-Will default to everything but the first line of the commit message if none is set.
+  -C, --concurrent int          The maximum number of concurrent runs (default 1) -d, --dry-run                 Run without pushing changes or creating pull requests -g, --gh-base-url string      Base URL of the (v3) GitHub API, needs to be changed if GitHub enterprise is used.
-  -t, --pr-title string         The title of the PR.
-Will default to the first line of the commit message if none is set.
-  -r, --reviewers strings       The username of the reviewers to be added on the pull request.

-Global Flags:
-  -g, --gh-base-url string   Base URL of the (v3) GitHub API, needs to be changed if GitHub enterprise is used.
   -G, --group strings           The name of a GitLab organization.
 All repositories in that group will be used.
-  -L, --log-level string     The level of logging that should be made.
+      --log-file string         The file where all logs should be printed to. "-" means stdout (default "-") -L, --log-level string        The level of logging that should be made.
 Available values: trace, debug, info, error (default "info")
-  -o, --org strings          The name of a GitHub organization.
+  -M, --max-reviewers int       If this value is set, reviewers will be randomized -o, --org strings             The name of a GitHub organization.
 All repositories in that organization will be used.
   -P, --platform string         The platform that is used.
+Available values: github, gitlab (default "github") -b, --pr-body string          The body of the commit message.
+Will default to everything but the first line of the commit message if none is set.
+  -t, --pr-title string         The title of the PR.
+Will default to the first line of the commit message if none is set.
-Available values: github, gitlab (default "github") -p, --project strings      The name, including owner of a GitLab project in the format "ownerName/repoName" -R, --repo strings         The name, including owner of a GitHub repository in the format "ownerName/repoName" -T, --token string         The GitHub/GitLab personal access token.
+  -p, --project strings         The name, including owner of a GitLab project in the format "ownerName/repoName" -R, --repo strings            The name, including owner of a GitHub repository in the format "ownerName/repoName" -r, --reviewers strings       The username of the reviewers to be added on the pull request.
+  -T, --token string            The GitHub/GitLab personal access token.
 Can also be set using the GITHUB_TOKEN/GITLAB_TOKEN environment variable.
   -u, --user strings            The name of a user.
 All repositories owned by that user will be used.
 ```